bdjang/litmus-live-2020/README.md

 ## Background

-This repo contains a PDF file of my Litmus Live Week 2020 presentation slides, a sample email campaign report, and code samples for different types of data visualization for email (horizontal/vertical data bars, data tables, and progress bars).
+This repo contains a PDF file of the Litmus Live presentation slides, a sample email campaign report, and code samples of different types of data visualization for email (horizontal/vertical data bars, data tables, and progress bars).

 ## Additional Resources/Links